 A study of diurnal (active during daylight) rats found that decreasing the intensity of light could effectively cause anxiety-like behavior.
 In other words, dim light was causal for mood disturbance.
 The researchers also found that the decreased light intensity caused a disruption to the HPA axis with increased corticosterone production.[ref]
 Corticosterone in rodents is equivalent to cortisol production in humans.

 It is interesting to look at how antidepressants work.
-Studies show that SSRI’s shorten or advanced the circadian period, and fluoxetine (Prozac) also causes phase advances.[ref]
-It is thought that SSRI’s are increasing serotonin in the SCN (suprachiasmatic nucleus), and part of the reason that it takes a little time for them to be effective is that they are changing the body’s circadian rhythm which takes a little while to adjust.[ref]
+Studies show that SSRIs shorten or advance the circadian period, and fluoxetine also causes phase advances.[ref]
+It is thought that SSRIs are increasing serotonin in the SCN (suprachiasmatic nucleus), and part of the reason that it takes a little time for them to be effective is that they are changing the body’s circadian rhythm, which takes a little while to adjust.[ref]

 This brings us back to the chicken or the egg argument.
-Are mood disorders causing the changes in circadian rhythms or are alter circadian rhythms causing mood disorders?[ref]
+Are mood disorders causing the changes in circadian rhythms, or are altered circadian rhythms causing mood disorders?[ref]
 There seem to be arguments on both sides, and it could be that both sides are correct in that the interrelated feedback loops could keep driving the dysfunction.[ref]

-One strong argument for circadian dysfunction causing mood disorders is that genetic variants in the core circadian genes are linked to increased risk of major depressive disorder, bipolar disorder, and anxiety.
+One strong argument for circadian dysfunction causing mood disorders is that genetic variants in the core circadian genes are linked to an increased risk of major depressive disorder, bipolar disorder, and anxiety.
 Another strong link is that altering the CLOCK gene in mice can produce a mouse model of depression.
-One specific strain, called CLOCKdelta19 mice, causes a longer circadian period with mania and anxiety during daylight and euthymia in darkness[ref] Knockdown of BMAL1 in the SCN of mice induced helplessness, behavioral despair, anxiety and weight gain.[ref]
+One specific strain, called CLOCK delta19 mice, causes a longer circadian period with mania and anxiety during daylight and then a normal mood state when in darkness.[ref]
+Decreasing the BMAL1 gene in the suprachiasmatic nucleus of mice induced helplessness, behavioral despair, anxiety, and weight gain.[ref]

 What do human studies show?